octobercms/docs/database-query.md

     $users = $query->addSelect('age')->get();

-If you wish to concatenate columns and/or strings together, you may use the `selectConcat` method to specify a list of concatenated values and the resulting alias.
-If you wish to use strings in the concatenation, you must provide a quoted string:

-    $query = Db::table('users')->selectConcat(['"Name: "', 'first_name', 'last_name'], 'name_string');

-    $nameString = $query->first()->name_string;   // Name: John Smith

 #### Raw expressions

 Sometimes you may need to use a raw expression in a query.
-To create a raw expression, you may use the `Db::raw` method:
+To create a raw expression, you may use the `Db::raw` method.

     $users = Db::table('users')
         ->select(Db::raw('count(*) as user_count, status'))
         ->where('status', '<>', 1)
         ->groupBy('status')
         ->get();

+Another use might be to concatenate columns and/or strings together.

+    Db::raw("(first_name, ' ', last_name) as full_name");

 > **Note**: Raw statements will be injected into the query as strings, so you should be extremely careful to not create SQL injection vulnerabilities.